Fr33theN3t/test1/README.md

 # test1
 Hi there ✌
-I am working on Shopify practice
+I am working on Shopify practice and repeating training ♺